 Gutter hangers are the parts of the gutter system that fasten the gutters to the eaves of the roof of your home.
-They are essential in keeping the gutter secure, and play in important role in the gutter system’s durability and efficiency.
+They are essential in keeping the gutter secure and play an important role in the gutter system’s durability and efficiency.
 There are all sorts of gutter hangers available on the market, although chances are the hangers that are keeping your gutter affixed to your house at the moment are the ones that were included with your gutter system kit.
 Unfortunately, some of these common hangers are of poor quality and are easily bent, meaning that over time these cheaper hangers can result in sagging, drooping gutters that drift away from your home and thus are increasingly unable to do their job.
 If this is your situation, it’s probably time to replace your gutter hangers.
 Luckily, this is a fairly easy job to do yourself.
 Just check out the how-to guide below to learn more.

 Step 1 – Remove the Old Gutter Hangers